gokulkrishh/generator-html-boilerplate/README.md

 $ npm install
 ```

-Save the pain of copy pasting libraries
+Save the pain of copy pasting library files like jQuery, Bootstrap etc

 Gulp will take care of including it in the build without stopping the local server.
-Just type below command.
+Just type below command in terminal.

 ```bash
 $ bower install --save <library-name>
 ```

 ## Finally, type: